kirull1/videocloud/devops/README.md

   - `.dockerignore` - Files to exclude from the Docker build context
   - `docker-build.sh` - Script to build and run the frontend Docker container
   - `docker-stop.sh` - Script to stop and remove the frontend Docker container
+  - `docker-release.sh` - Script to build and push the frontend Docker image to a registry
   - `docker-readme.md` - Documentation for the frontend Docker setup

 ## Usage